ssav7912/deco1013_microbit_pub/README.md

-# deco1013-microbit

-unikey: ssav7912
+# Micro:bit Ludic Digital Design Project

 Name: Soren Saville Scott

 ## Description
-This repository contains python code and firmware for my DECO1013 proposal.
+This repository contains python code and firmware for a Ludic Physical Computing design project.
 ProposalMerge.py contains main running code that controls a wireless lamp system with controls for Hue and saturation, that transmits its state to its partner periodically.
+Documentation.pdf contains design documentation and showcases of the final product.

 ## Hardware Requirements
 Requires 2 of: